menghanhui/r3bl.blog/_posts/2014-12-27-every-one-of-us-changes-the-world-in-one-way-or-another.markdown

 I keep hearing that "_I want to change the world_" cliché and frankly, I'm sick of it.
 It's not about changing the world, changing the world is something that you do _while you're thinking about changing the world_.
 It's about changing the world _as much as you can_.
 It's about broadening your change to a much higher spectrum than the average person.

-Every action that we take our ancestors took helped to the design the world we live in today.
+Every action that our ancestors took helped to the design the world we live in today.
 And we need to be quite careful because actions we do _now_ will design the future for our future generations.
-And every action counts, be it a coffee with someone, writing this, programming something, going to a conference, spending the night drinking, or anything in between.
+And every action counts, be it a coffee with someone, writing this post, programming something, going to a conference, spending the night drinking, or anything in between.

 I'm going to end this with one more quote.
 I can't remember where I read it and searching for it on the Internet did not gave me any usable result.

-<blockquote>A man has two deaths.
-The first time when he physically dies, and the second time when his name is mentioned for the last time.</blockquote>
+> A man has two deaths.
+The first time when he physically dies, and the second time when his name is mentioned for the last time.